laravel/docs/homestead.md

 <a name="web-servers"></a>
 ### Web Servers

-By default Homestead uses the Nginx web server, but can also install Apache if required.
+By default Homestead uses the Nginx web server, but can also install Apache if specified as a site type.
 While both web servers can *exist* in Homestead at the same time, both cannot be *running* at the same time.
 The process to turn one off and then turn the other on is a little cumbersome, so the `flip` command is provided to make this process easier. `flip` will automatically determine which web server is running, shut it off, and then turn the other on.
 This makes Homestead a powerful virtual machine that can run all of your projects, no matter which web server they may require.

 <a name="network-interfaces"></a>
 ## Network Interfaces